 The listed power station in Tyssedal is located directly by the Hardangerfjord.
 It is a mighty monument of the hydropower and industrial history that started here in early 1900.
-A visit to the Kraftmuseum explains Nor...Order
+A visit to the Kraftmuseum explains Nor...Booking

 The listed power station in Tyssedal is located directly by the Hardangerfjord.
 It is a mighty monument of the hydropower and industrial history that started here in early 1900.
 A visit to the Kraftmuseum explains Norway's development from a farming society to an industrial society.
 The museum gives interesting insights into engineering, architecture, and urban development that arose here in the middle of the western Norwegian landscape.